MileHacker Logo

 Exchange Points

-Exchange major foreign currencies (USD, EUR, GBP, JPY) at international airports, large bank branches (Bank of The people's republic of china, ICBC), and some hotels.
+Exchange major foreign currencies (USD, EUR, GBP, JPY) at international airports, large bank locations (Bank of China, ICBC), and some hotels.

 Mobile Payments

-Mobile payments (WeChat Pay, Alipay) dominate within China.
+Mobile payments (WeChat Pay, Alipay) dominate in China.
 Cash sees less use.
 Consider setting up a mobile payment account for extended stays.

 Typical Daily Budgets